""

 Course Description

-The main goal of this course is that students acquire a solid understanding of children’s language development from infancy through adolescence and the fundamental influencing factors.
-The main emphasis is to increase students’ proficiency in providing children with quality language intervention as foundation for education and reading.
-Further the students are encouraged to link together science and practice and to connect the topics with their prior experience.
-The emphasis is on that the students get to know Icelandic and international research in the field and what teachers can learn from the research results on what experience, education, communication, and intervention both at home and in schools provide the best practice for good language development
+The main goal of this course is for students to acquire a solid understanding of children's language development from infancy through adolescence, along with the fundamental influencing factors.
+The main emphasis is on increasing students’ proficiency in providing children with high-quality language intervention as a foundation for education and reading.
+Further, the students are encouraged to link together science and practice and to connect the topics with their prior experience.
+The emphasis is on the students getting to know Icelandic and international research in the field, and what teachers can learn from the research results on what experience, education, communication, and intervention, both at home and in school, provide the best practice for good language development

-Central topics of the course: Development of language with historical perspective, living conditions, motivation, and natural competence of newborns.
-Development of language from birth, phonemic development, development of vocabulary, grammar, and communication skills.
+Central topics of the course: Development of language with a historical perspective, living conditions, motivation, and natural competence of newborns.
+Development of language from birth: phonemic development, vocabulary, grammar, and communication skills.
 The importance of quality language input, at home and at school.
 The relation between language proficiency and cognitive and social skills, and literacy.
-The main disorders of language and speech like developmental language disorder (DLD), speech sound disorder and stuttering.
+The primary disorders of language and speech include developmental language disorder (DLD), speech-sound disorder, and stuttering.
 Language development of multi/bilingual children.
 The importance of early intervention and general language stimulation.
-Informal language assessment on individual children's language skills, as well as design and plan teaching which central aim is to support and provide children opportunities to develop their language skills to become active language users.
+Informal language assessment on individual children's language skills, as well as design and plan teaching, whose central aim is to support and provide children with opportunities to develop their language skills to become active language users.

 Language of instruction: Icelandic